The effect of gluon condensate on the entanglement entropy in a holographic model: The effect of gluon condensate on holographic entanglement entropy at vanishing temperature

 \section{The effect of gluon condensate on holographic entanglement entropy at vanishing temperature}

-In this section, we investigate the effect of gluon condensate on holographic entanglement entropy at vanishing temperature and show some numerical results.
-We consider a quantum mechanical system which is described by the density operator $\rho_{\text {tot }}$ and divided into a subsystem $\mathcal{A}$ and its complement $\mathcal{B}$.
-The entanglement entropy of A is defined as the Von Neumann entropy
+In this section, we explore the effect of the gluon condensate on the holographic entanglement entropy at zero temperature and present some numerical results.
+We consider a quantum mechanical system described by the density operator $\rho_{\text{tot}}$, partitioned into a subsystem $\mathcal{A}$ and its complement $\mathcal{B}$.
+The entanglement entropy of $\mathcal{A}$ is defined as the von Neumann entropy: